MagniteEngineering/fledge.polyfill/specifications/interest-groups.md

 #### Validation

+❗ As of today (2021-03-25), there is an [issue filed](https://github.com/WICG/turtledove/issues/159) with Chrome to determine the data structure of the `expiry` and whether its required or optional and if there is a default value.
+This will impact the validation below and the internal functions.

 ##### If no `InterestGroup` exists, then

 1. If no `<InterestGroup>` is passed in, throw an `Error` stating a generic message such as "missing fields"
 2. If required fields are missing from `<InterestGroup>`, throw an `Error` stating a generic message such as "missing fields"
+3. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.
-3. If an `expiry` is passed in and is not a valid [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), throw an `Error` stating a generic message such as "invalid Date"
+4. If no `expiry` is passed in, throw an `Error` stating a generic message such as "missing fields" ~4.
+If an `expiry` is passed in and is not a valid [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), throw an `Error` stating a generic message such as "invalid Date"~
-4. If no `expiry` is passed in, then default to 30 days
+~5.
+If no `expiry` is passed in, then default to 30 days~
-5. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.

 ##### If an `InterestGroup` already exists, then

-1. If `expiry` is passed in and it is beyond 30 days from the created day, then default to the maximum of 30 days
-2. If the same owner and name is passed in, then "[merge](https://github.com/WICG/turtledove/issues/113#issuecomment-798985166)" with the existing data, update the internal _updated_ field to the current time and _expires_ field will be 30 days past the current time
+1. If the same owner and name is passed in, then "[merge](https://github.com/WICG/turtledove/issues/113#issuecomment-798985166)" with the existing data, update the internal _updated_ field to the current time and _expires_ field will be 30 days past the current time
-3. If owner or name is passed in and doesn't match an existing group, then create an entirely new record with the options passed in, adding in the internal _created_ field and _updated_ field to the current date
+2. If owner or name is passed in and doesn't match an existing group, then create an entirely new record with the options passed in, adding in the internal _created_ field and _updated_ field to the current date
-4. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.
+3. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.
+~4.
+If `expiry` is passed in and it is beyond 30 days from the created day, then default to the maximum of 30 days~
+4. If `expiry` is passed in and it is beyond 30 days (2592000000), throw an `Error`, stating a generic message such as "number beyond maximum allowed"

 #### return